typelevel/doobie/doc/src/main/tut/03-Connecting.md

 task2.run
 ```

 So we have now connected to a database to compute a constant.
 Considerably more impressive.

+### Our Third Program

-But what if we want to do more than one thing in a transaction?
-Let's try it.
+What if we want to do more than one thing in a transaction?
+Easy! `ConnecionIO` is a monad, so we can [flatmap that shit](http://flatmapthatshit.com/).

 ```tut:silent
 val program3 =